zhpeng811/Rust_Connect4_With_TootAndOtto/README.md

 ```
 rustup override set nightly
 ```
-**Make sure the above command is performed at the root directory of this project**
+**Make sure the above command is performed at the `backend` directory of this project, since override sets the current directory to use the rust version**

 4. Run the backend by switching to the `backend` folder and use
 ```